Solomon Islands: Establishment of colonial rule

 Woodford's underfunded administration struggled to maintain law and order on the remote colony.
-From the late 1890's until the early 1900's, there were numerous instances of European merchants and colonists being killed by islanders; the British response was to deploy Royal Navy warships to launch punitive expeditions against the villages which were responsible for the murders.
+From the late 1890s until the early 1900s, there were numerous instances of European merchants and colonists being killed by islanders; the British response was to deploy Royal Navy warships to launch punitive expeditions against the villages which were responsible for the murders.
+Arthur Mahaffy was appointed at the Deputy Commissioner in January 1898.
+He was based in Gizo, his duties included suppressing headhunting in New Georgia and neighbouring islands.

 The British colonial government attempted to encourage the establishment of plantations by colonists; however, by 1902, there were only about 80 European colonists residing on the islands.
 Attempts at economic development met with mixed results, though Levers Pacific Plantations Ltd., a subsidiary of Lever Brothers, managed to establish a profitable copra plantation industry which employed many islanders.
 Small scale mining and logging industries were also developed.
-However, the colony remained something of backwater, with education, medical and other social services being the preserve of the missionaries.
+However, the colony remained something of a backwater, with education, medical and other social services being under the administration of the missionaries.
 Violence also continued, most notably with the murder of colonial administrator William R. Bell by Basiana of the Kwaio people on Malaita in 1927, as Bell attempted to enforce an unpopular head tax.
 Several Kwaio were killed in a retaliatory raid, and Basiana and his accomplices executed.